unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 |3| 130,000c|
 |4| 160,000c|

-Upgrades can be retained when transferring to a new sleeve, or a return of 80% of the upgrade cost will be returned to you.
+Upgrades can be retained when transferring to a new Skin, or a return of 80% of the upgrade cost will be returned to you.

 ## Feats
-At every 4 stack levels the Board of Quality Control awards employees with a free stack or sleeve upgrade.
-These upgrades come in a form of a predefined “feat” or a genetic alteration or stack data upload.
+At every 4 EGO levels the Board of Quality Control awards employees with a free EGO or Skin upgrade.
+These upgrades come in a form of a predefined “feat” or a genetic alteration or EGO data upload.
 A list of available feats can be provided upon request.

-Alternatively, you can be awarded 2 points to be allocated towards a genetic sleeve upgrade, or a data upload to your stack.
+Alternatively, you can be awarded 2 points to be allocated towards a genetic Skin upgrade, or a data upload to your EGO.

 ### Genetic Upgrade Option
-Based on the type of genetic alteration (Physique, Constitution, Dexterity, Charisma), you will either be issued a new similar sleeve, or given genetic enhancements to your current sleeve.
+Based on the type of genetic alteration (Physique, Constitution, Dexterity, Charisma), you will either be issued a new similar Skin, or given genetic enhancements to your current Skin.
 You may be given the option to choose.

 ### Data Upload Option
-One unit of data uploaded to your stack will be guaranteed to be enough to increase your Wit, Will, Intelligence or Wisdom assessment score by 1 point.
+One unit of data uploaded to your EGO will be guaranteed to be enough to increase your Wit, Will, Intelligence or Wisdom assessment score by 1 point.

 <!-- Races -->
 <!-- TODO -->